wp-plugins/geshi-source-colorer/readme.txt

 </ul>

 = Can I change the layout of the code box ? =
-Yes, take a look on "Other Nites", there is a short description fpr changing the layout.
+Yes, take a look on "Other Notes", there is a short description fpr changing the layout.

 = Can I change the HTML ID of the code block ? =